 Secrets leaks aren’t confined to the developer's domain; they seep into infrastructure like Terraform files, build automation tools through logs or binary artifacts, and even day-to-day communications in messaging systems.

-This blog post provides a data-driven breakdown of where secrets have been discovered in recent years, with detailed examples to highlight the risks starting from the developper boundary to the lesser-known infrastructure one.
+This blog post provides a data-driven breakdown of where secrets have been discovered in recent years, with detailed examples highlighting the risks, starting from the developer boundary to the lesser-known infrastructure one.

 Secrets in developer collaboration tools